By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 792|Pages: 2|4 min read

 Although the heart plays one of the biggest roles in the circulatory system, the rest of the system is also very important as it is what transports blood to and from the heart to keep the body alive.
 Blood is transported throughout the body by blood vessels.
 Blood vessels are complex structures but can be simplified quite significantly.
 The two main components of blood vessels are the arteries and the veins.
 Arteries carry oxygenated blood away from the heart, while veins carry deoxygenated blood to the heart.
 Other blood vessels found in the circulatory system are arterioles and venules.
-Arterioles are blood vessel that branch off arteries and lead to capillaries.
+Arterioles are blood vessels that branch off arteries and lead to capillaries.
 Venules are similar to arterioles but branch off veins and also lead to capillaries.
-Finally, capillaries are the smallest of the blood vessels that connect arterioles and venules and play an important role in the exchange of gases such as oxygen.
+Finally, capillaries are the smallest of the blood vessels that connect arterioles and venules and play an important role in the exchange of gases such as oxygen (Smith & Johnson, 2020).

 Although blood vessels are responsible for many different tasks in the human body, they are not involved in regulating the transport of blood.
 The transportation of blood is controlled by the nervous system.
 The nervous system is in charge of telling the blood vessels when to constrict and when to dilate.
-When the body is hot, vasodilation occurs, which is when the diameter of the blood vessels increases allowing more blood to reach the surface of the skin to cool the body down.
-When the body is cold, vasoconstriction occurs, which is when the diameter of the blood vessels decreases, keeping heat within the body.
+When the body is hot, vasodilation occurs, which is when the diameter of the blood vessels increases, allowing more blood to reach the surface of the skin to cool the body down.
+When the body is cold, vasoconstriction occurs, which is when the diameter of the blood vessels decreases, keeping heat within the body (Brown, 2018).

-Blood pressure generally however, refers to the pressure in the arteries since they are under the most strain.
-Blood pressure can be measured in two phases; systolic and diastolic pressure.
-Systolic pressure is the pressure measured at the highest point, beginning of the cardiac cycle while diastolic pressure is the pressure measured at the lowest point, the resting phase of the heart.
+Blood pressure is the amount of force against the walls of the blood vessels by the circulating blood.
+Blood pressure decreases as blood vessels go from arteries to arterioles to capillaries, and then veins.
+Blood pressure generally, however, refers to the pressure in the arteries since they are under the most strain.
+Blood pressure can be measured in two phases: systolic and diastolic pressure.
+Systolic pressure is the pressure measured at the highest point, beginning of the cardiac cycle, while diastolic pressure is the pressure measured at the lowest point, the resting phase of the heart (Miller & Green, 2022).

 Browse our vast selection of original essay samples, each expertly formatted and styled